 Motherhood & Gender Disparity in Academia

 Some people might see academia as a profession that offers flexibility and a relaxed environment.
-This is not always the case.
-Overwhelmingly, like Avril, women in STEM fields cite the difficulty of balancing family obligations and academic work as their biggest challenge.
+However, this is not always the case.
+Overwhelmingly, just like Avril, many women in STEM fields cite the difficulty of balancing family obligations and academic work as their biggest challenge.
 Rebecca Calisi, a neurologist and assistant professor at UC Davis, says it clearly: “I could tell you about how women who deign to pursue a career and have a family are often sentenced to the expectations that we must work as if family did not exist – and parent as if work did not exist.”

 Motherhood and Gender Disparity

 So, what are some of the causes of gender disparity?
 There are many, but with respect to motherhood, traditional gender roles and a lack of support for new mothers are the most significant.
 This is evident in academia as new mothers miss out on important opportunities for funding, fellowships, and publishing.

 Traditional gender roles date back to the past but are still very much present.
 Women, not men, were the ones who were expected to give up their career in order to stay home and raise the family.
 While not clearly stated, this is still expected today.
 These accepted roles still affect how women in STEM view their careers.
 Some might ask: “Isn’t it my role to be with my child rather than at work?”
 And once they assume the role of a stay-at-home mother, career opportunities could pass them by.

 In some countries, the U.S. for example, there are no strict laws concerning maternity leave.
 This lack of support, in turn, adversely affects women in STEM.
 It also continues the concept of vertical segregation: the limit placed on genders to attain specific levels of responsibility.
 The responsibilities of motherhood and the lack of support lead to less opportunities for career advancement for women.
 In the end, new mothers might be left with a difficult choice: a career or a family.